בנסיעתא

 Georgian Synagogue (top) and Chabad School (bottom) i

 Once there were about 60 Shtiblach and prayer houses in Petersburg.
 The communist government demanded to shut them down, as a condition of obtaining permission to operate the Great Synagogue.
-During the communist rule, cameras pictures of everyone entering the synagogues.
+During the communist rule, cameras took pictures of everyone entering the synagogues.
 Young people who came to pray here were taken to prison, and others were fired from their jobs, and thrown out of universities and the Komsomol (the Young Communist League).
 During the years of communist rule, the place was neglected and desolate.
 More mice walked around than worshipers

 During World War II, Leningrad was under siege by the Germans.
 Once, a missile fell on the synagogue roof, penetrated inside, and by a miracle it did not explode.
 At that time most of the community were old sick people, who had difficulty physically dealing with the dead and burying them.
 They brought the dead to the synagogue courtyard, piled them up, and once a week a truck would take the dead to bury them in a mass grave